 Granular Control for User-Defined Parameters

-The following User Options provide granular control over a user-defined parameters:
+The User Options that the following table describes provide granular control over a user-defined parameters:

 |Should this parameter be visible to the user?|